Tushar-Naik/string-extractor/README.md

 ## Extraction

-The following example should give you an idea of what an extraction is:<br>
+The following example should give you an idea of what an extraction is (don't get confused seeing the output as a json, it is just a json representation of the ExtractionResult.java object you will get as result):<br>
 <table>
 <tr><td>Blueprint</td>
 <td>